Best lightweight bikes 2023: Our pick of the lightest climbing bikes

 Reasons to avoid

-Specialized has also majored on building a frame that's stiff in all the right places, but shunned the lightweight/aero idiom with round tube profiles to keep the frame's weight to a minimum, resulting in what's claimed to be the lightest disc brake frameset available.
+Specialized has also majored in building a frame that's stiff in all the right places but shunned the lightweight/aero idiom with round tube profiles to keep the frame's weight to a minimum, resulting in what's claimed to be the lightest disc brake frameset available.
+It's also a pretty good-looking one.

-Geometry is lifted from the Tarmac SL7 (see below), resulting in a ride that's as fast downhill and through corners as it is when the road tilts upwards.
+Geometry is the same as the Tarmac SL8 (see below), resulting in a ride that's as fast downhill and through corners as it is when the road tilts upwards.

 Specialized Aethos early review